 While Justinian built the Basilica of St. John, he took an example of a famous church in Istanbul.
 He built the new church similar to the Church of the Holy Apostles, which was the first monumental church in Constantinople.
 This church was built by Constantine the Great after Constantinople was declared the Roman capital.

 St. John’s Basilica was built between 548 and 565.
 Only ruins have survived from the church, which is located 3.5 kilometers from Ephesus Ancient City.
+Those traveling to Ephesus should definitely add this church to their must-see list.

 6. The House of Virgin Mary